-A student with a disability who meets the standard high school diploma requirements may defer the receipt of the diploma and continue to receive services if the student meets the requirements found at § 1003.4282(11)(c), Fla.
+A student with a disability who meets the standard high school diploma requirements may defer the receipt of the diploma and continue to receive services if the student meets the requirements found at § 1003.4282(10)(c), Fla.
 Stat.

 The decision to accept or defer the standard high school diploma must be made during the school year in which the student is expected to meet all requirements for a standard high school diploma.
-The decision must be noted on the IEP and the parent, or the student over the age of eighteen (18) for whom rights have transferred in accordance with Fla.
+The decision must be documented in the IEP and the parent, or the student over the age of eighteen (18) for whom rights have transferred in accordance with Fla.
 Admin.
 Code R. 6A-6.03311(8), must sign a separate document stating the decision.

 - The IEP team must review the benefits of deferring the standard high school diploma, including continuation of educational and related services, and describe to the parent and the student all services and program options available to students who defer.
-This description must be done in writing. - School districts must inform the parent and the student, in writing by January 30 of the year in which the student is expected to meet graduation requirements, that failure to defer receipt of a standard high school diploma after all requirements are met releases the school district from the obligation to provide a free appropriate public education (FAPE).
-This communication must state that the deadline for acceptance or deferral of the diploma is May 15 of the year in which the student is expected to meet graduation requirements, and that failure to attend a graduation ceremony does not constitute a deferral. - The school district must ensure that the names of students deferring their diploma be submitted to appropriate district staff for entry in the district's management information system.
-Improper coding in the district database will not constitute failure to defer.
+This description must be done in writing. - School districts must inform the parent and the student, the Transition IEP meeting(s) and/or the Diploma Deferral IEP meeting(s), of the year in which the student is expected to meet graduation requirements, that failure to defer receipt of a standard high school diploma after all requirements are met releases the school district from the obligation to provide a free appropriate public education (FAPE).
+This communication must include that the deadline for acceptance of deferral of the diploma is May 15 of the year in which the student is expected to meet graduation requirements, and that failure to attend a graduation ceremony does not constitute a deferral. - The school district must ensure that the names of students deferring their diploma be submitted to appropriate district staff for entry in the district's management information system.
+Improper coding in the district database will not constitute failure to defer. - The school district will maintain the diplomas of the students who have deferred until the student chooses to end their deferral or has completed their prescribed Transition programs/services.

 In accordance with Fla.
 Admin.
-Code R. 6A-6.03028(1), a student with a disability who receives a certificate of completion may continue to receive FAPE until their 22nd birthday, or, at the discretion of the school district, until the end of the school semester or year in which the student turns twenty-two (22) (§ 1003.4282, § 1008.22, Fla.
+Code Rule 6A-6.03028(1), a student with a disability who receives a certificate of completion or defers their diploma, may continue to receive FAPE until their 22nd birthday, or, at the discretion of the school district, until the end of the school semester or year in which the student turns twenty-two (22) (§ 1003.4282, § 1008.22, Fla.
 Stat.).